 Must-Know Summary Points

-When assessing the need for a roof replacement, it is important to look for signs of visible wear and damage such as curled shingles, water stains, cracks in the roofline, broken or missing shingles, rust spots, growth of moss, etc. It is recommended to hire a professional contractor to inspect the roof closely and make an informed decision on whether to replace or repair any damage.
+When assessing the need for a roof replacement, it is important to look for signs of visible wear and damage such as curled shingles, water stains, cracks in the roofline, broken or missing shingles, rust spots, growth of moss, etc. It is recommended to hire a professional roof contractor in Colorado Springs to inspect the roof closely and make an informed decision on whether to replace or repair any damage.
 Homeowners should factor in safety and property value when making their decision.
 There are various materials and structures available for homeowners when choosing replacements for their roofs.

 Choosing Roofing Materials and Structures